Macy's Thanksgiving Parade 2022: The lineup, route, and everything you need to know

 The annual parade is held in New York City and is presented by the US-based department store chain Macy's.
 The first such parade took place in 1924, and since then it has become a tradition in New York City.
 It is also the second-oldest Thanksgiving parade in the United States with Detroit's Thanksgiving parade being the oldest.

-The parade is three-hour and takes place from 9:00 am to 12:00 pm at Eastern Standard Time in Manhattan, it ends outside Macy's Herald Square.
-The people who participate in the parade are made up of Macy's employees and their friends and family, all of whom work as volunteers.
+The three-hour parade takes place from 9 am to 12 pm Eastern Standard Time in Manhattan, it ends outside Macy's Herald Square.
+The people who participate in the parade are Macy's employees and their friends and family, all of whom work as volunteers.

 The route of the parade